SoftwareSecurityLab/Heap-Overflow-Detection/README.md

 ```
 gcc ./samples/program.c -o program; ./run.py -b program
 ```
-For example you want to analyze the function "signup" as a vulnerable unit:<br />
+For example, you want to analyze the function "signup" as a vulnerable unit:<br />
 We need two arguments with the maximum length of 100 as the inputs of "scanf" function, which activate the possible vulnerabilities in the "signup" unit, so we use `-s 100,100` for the sizes option.
 ```
 ./run.py -b program -p 'void signup(char*,char*)' -s 100,100 --solo
 ```
 If you want to analyze the function "authentication" as a vulnerable unit:<br />
-We need two arguments with the maximum length of 100 as the inputs of argv, which activate the possible vulnerabilities in the "authentication" unit, so we use `-s 100,100` for the sizes option and also since the argv[1] and argv[2] have been passed to the the test unit, we use `-a 1,2` for the args option.
+We need two arguments with the maximum length of 100 as the inputs of argv, which activate the possible vulnerabilities in the "authentication" unit, so we use `-s 100,100` for the sizes option and also since the argv[1] and argv[2] have been passed to the test unit, we use `-a 1,2` for the args option.
 ```
 ./run.py -b program -p 'void authentication(char*,char*)' -s 100,100 -a 1,2 --solo
 ```